-As their name implies, Tibetan mastiffs hail from Tibet.
+As their name implies, the Tibetan mastiffs hail from Tibet.
 However, they aren’t especially unique in this regard – all mastiff breeds are thought to descend from ancestors who lived in this part of the world.

 But while many of these early mastiffs were transported to England, Italy, Africa and other places, where they developed into different types of mastiffs, the earliest ancestors of Tibetan mastiff were kept in Tibet.
-Through decades of selective breeding, these dogs eventually began to resemble modern members of the breed.
+Through decades of being selectively bred, these dogs eventually began to resemble modern members of this large breed.

 Tibetan mastiffs were originally tasked with basic guard dog duties.
 They were expected to protect traveling caravans and livestock, as well as their owner’s home.
 They were often left to live outside while doing so, and they became quite independent in the process.